 Noble Six performs a similar act in Reach and survives a fall from orbit.
 However, a cutscene in the level preceding this occurrence shows that s/he is wearing a Reentry Pack and in the following level s/he is favouring his/her arm and starts on low health, making this a justified instance of the trope.

 Jack of All Stats: Master Chief is this, as noted on the character page.
 In The Fall of Reach, Dr. Halsey notes that other SPARTANS are faster or stronger but Master Chief is the bravest and out of all of them (possibly in fact due to his wider and varied skill set and leadership skills) the best.
 According to Cortana, she chose him because he had something "the others didn't; luck.
 Was I wrong?"

 Jerkass: Romeo, and O'Brian from The Package.
 He seems to regret it later though.

 In universe, Brutes are given the derisive nickname "Baby Kongs" by UNSC forces, often just expressed as "Bravo Kilos".

-Kinetic Weapons Are Just Better: 500 years into the future, we have AI, FTL ships, and Powered Armor, however, most of the UNSC's weapons and vehicles are just shinier versions of ours.
+Kinetic Weapons Are Just Better: 500 years into the future, we have AI, FTL ships, and Powered Armor, however, most of the UNSC's weapons and vehicles are just shinier versions of ours (in fact their rifle ammo, 7.62x51mm NATO, can be bought at your local gun dealer today).
 Spartan Laser, MAC, and Gauss Cannon are exceptions of course.

 Not a bad thing though, UNSC weapons tend to be more effective against the Flood than the Covenant's.
 Pure Forms on the other hand...